kooscode/xbox360-controller-api/README.md

   - This function will wait for a change received from the controller and then provide latest controller state upon change.
   - You can supply a Timeout value in milliseconds to wait for a controller change, if no change was detected, current values will be returned.

-### **NOTE
+### **NOTES
-This API utilizes background running threads to constantly monitor all 4 controllers that might be connected to the Wireless receiver and you will get instantanous values from the controller when any changes occur.
+- This API utilizes background running threads to constantly monitor all 4 controllers that might be connected to the Wireless receiver and you will get instantanous values from the controller when any changes occur.
+- At this time you need to run your apps using `sudo` because this API will detach any existing Kernel drivers holding onto the controllers and access the hardware directly.

 ### Credits
 Thanks to the `Xboxdrv` Linux User Space driver sources for hints as to the USB Report formats sent to the Wireless Controller.
 That helped a lot! (https://github.com/xboxdrv/xboxdrv)